tfeb/tfeb-lisp-toys/README.md

 ```

 `for` lives in `org.tfeb.toys.for` and provides `:org.tfeb.toys.for`.

+I fairly heavily revised `for` in 2022: the protocol iterators support has partly changed,  the function formerly known as `iter` is now`iterator`, and there have been a number of other significant changes: the new version is not particularly compatible with the old one.

 ## Turning `case` into an explicit jump table: `ncase`
 `ncase` is just like `case`but it can turn `case` statements into explicit jump tables if they are large enough.
 From the comments in the file: